ckan/ckan/doc/data-viewer.rst

 **Configuration required:** The ``json_preview`` extension must be added to ``ckan.plugins`` in your CKAN configuration file.
-If you wish to view external JSON resources as well, the ``resource_proxy`` extension must also be enabled.
+If you wish to view external JSON resources as well, the :ref:`resource proxy <resource_proxy>` extension must also be enabled.
 These extensions are part of CKAN and so do not need to be installed separately.